liwang-thu/S2R-Bench/README.md

     --n_cpus 24
 ```
 ### Robo3d
 * LiDAR and 4D radar simulation method.
-The following method is an example of simulating a snow scene:
+The following method is an example of simulating a Snow scene:
 ```bash
 python simulation.py \
     --root_folder ./data_root/Kitti \